andrefillypesilva/clever-weather/README.md

 In the file `app-routing.module.ts` you have a lazy loading for **core module** (it is a simple implementation made for the purpose of showing this feature).

 #### Router Guard
-It has been created two simple guards to implement an onboarding component for first access. `shared/guards/first-access.guard.ts` allows you to access onboarding if it is you first-access and redirects you for home page if it is not. `shared/guards/not-first-access.guard.ts` allows you to access home page if it is not your first-access and redirects you for onboarding if it is.
+It has been created two simple guards to implement an onboarding component for first access. `shared/guards/first-access.guard.ts` allows you to access onboarding if it is your first-access and redirects you for home page if it is not. `shared/guards/not-first-access.guard.ts` allows you to access home page if it is not your first-access and redirects you for onboarding if it is.

 #### Interceptors
 The `shared/interceptors/request.interceptor.ts` file is an implementation of a interceptor that put headers in the request before do it.

 #### Reactive Forms
 It has been done a simple implementation of **reactive forms** in the `core/home/home.component.ts` file.
-It is created just to show you how to use **FormBuilder** dependency injection to use a reactive form.
+It is created just to show you how to use **FormBuilder** dependency injection to create a reactive form.

 #### Usage of re-usable components
 In the **shared module** there are three re-usable components which are:
 - onboarding-card (it  is used in **onboarding** component)
 - weather-box (it is used in **home** component)
-- weathher-card (it is used in **weather-box** component)
+- weather-card (it is used in **weather-box** component)

 #### Smartphone features
 This project is responsive for most of devices in market and has two smartphone features: